FTBTeam/FTB-Library-Legacy/README.md

 - Downloading it as zip or clone with Git
 - Open console / Command Prompt in downloaded folder's location
 - Run "gradlew build"
-- Find PermissionAPI-x.jar, and copy it's contents in the built jar (use deobf version for deobf jar)

 ### Adding as dependency

-Currently it doesn't have a maven repository, but you can still drop it in your 'libs' folder and add this in your build.gradle file:

 ```
 repositories {